0xZ0F/Z0FCourse_ReverseEngineering/0x500-DLL/0x504-SayHello.md

 Awesome!
 As we can see, "Hello!" is printed out to the screen as we guessed it would be.

 I don't know about you but I think it's really cool to see our code import and run a function from a DLL without us having any documentation, lib files, or header files.
-Also, you don't have to write the code to use the DLL.
-I just find it cool and interesting.

 # Copy/Paste Code